 Install Google Analytics

 Before anything, you will need to create a Google Analytics account and install the tracking code in your website.
 None of your actions -in order to improve your site’s ranking and visibility- will have any impact unless you start measuring and tracking.
 By using Google Analytics you will be able to view your customer’s habits and your visitor’s journey through your site.
-It’s essential to measure the effectiveness of your marketing activities.
-Google Analytics For eCommerce: A Beginners Guide
+Read this Google Analytics guide for beginners, it will help you a lot with your online store.

 - Google Analytics: Google Analytics is a web analytics tool for Google.
 Provides aggregate traffic information that reaches websites based on audience, acquisition, behavior and conversions carried out on the website

-- Don’t forget to boost the conversions of your eCommerce with Google Ads.
+- Don’t forget to boost the conversions of your eCommerce Ads.

 Conduct keyword research and competitor research